jaroslav2324/TDgame/README.md

 Tower defence game.
 c++ and SDL, SDL_image, SDL_mixer, SDL_ttf libraries are used.
-Over 6k lines of code(counted by new lines). project is built with CMake for Linux Ubuntu.
+Over 6k lines of code(counted by new lines). project has been built with CMake for Linux Ubuntu.

 Screenshots: